alandivar/alandivar.github.io/_teaching/2020-Autumn-teaching.md

 location: "Evanston, IL"
 ---

 This course introduces the fundamental properties and behavior of soils as engineering materials.
-The courseparticularly addresses the origin of soils through the properties of their constituents while focusing on permeability, deformation and strength of soil masses.
+The course particularly addresses the origin of soils through the properties of their constituents while focusing on permeability, deformation and strength of soil masses.